Hundway/anki-way-dict/README.md

 ## Usage
 After installation, the add-on can be accessed in multiple ways.
 Selecting any option will open a dialog to process all notes currently selected.
-First you should set a dictionary and a note configuration, after pressing `Start` notes will be updated.
+First, you should set a dictionary and a note configuration; after pressing `Start`, notes will be updated.
-To access the dialog, choose one of the following options on browser menu:
+To access the dialog, choose one of the following options on the browser menu:

 - `定` button inside note editor.
 - `Add definition` action in edit menu or right-click context menu.

 ### 1. Select a dictionary

-At top-right of the dialog there's a `Browse` button that will let you select a *zip* file containing the dictionary entries.
+At the top-right of the dialog, there's a `Browse` button that will let you select a *zip* file containing the dictionary entries.
 To check if a dictionary was properly imported, use the `Preview` tab to search a word definition.

 There are three text formats to choose from:
-- `HTML-Full`: keep all html.
+- `HTML-Full`: keep all HTML.
 - `HTML-Brief`: keep only list elements, discard styles.
 - `Plain-Text`: format list elements to plain text.